sqadev/sqadev.github.io/_posts/2015-01-12-zen-and-the-art-of-software-quality.md

      entertain, improve the mind and bring culture and enlightenment to the ears and thoughts of the hearer.
 (ZAMM, p.17)

-Although I read *ZAMM* from cover to cover in 2002, I raced through the book and I didn't take time to think and reflect about the Chatauquas.
+Although I read *ZAMM* from cover to cover in 2002, I raced through the book and I didn't take time to think and reflect about the Chautauquas.
 I also remember the book being a very boring read for me at the time.

 Perhaps I wasn't mentally ready for *ZAMM* in 2002, because when I read it again last month I found myself absorbed in the book.